Arlesey Walks - Along the River Hiz

 - John Bunyan Trail - Follow in the footsteps of John Bunyan, the Puritan Evangelist and author of the book 'Pilgrim's Progress'

-- Ickleford - This Hertfordshire village is located just north of Hitchin on the west bank of the River Hiz.
+- Ickleford River and Nature Reserve Circular Walk - This attractive Hertfordshire based village is located just north of Hitchin on the west bank of the River Hiz

 - Henlow - This Bedfordshire based village is known for its 12th century church and the Champneys Health farm which is used by the rich and famous

 - Pirton - This Hertfordshire based village is surrounded by some lovely Chilterns countryside which you can explore on two significant long distance trails.

 The White Horse can be found on the High Street at postcode SG15 6TA.
 The pub is set in a fine old thatched house formed from three old cottages dating back to 1805.
 There's a car park here and a nice large garden area.
 They are dog friendly.

 Just to the east you could visit the delightful Stotfold Mill on the River Ivel.
 The historic mill includes a nature reserve positioned on the long distance Kingfisher Way.
 The restored Grade II listed mill also includes a 4.4 metre wide corn mill waterwheel which is the widest in the country.
 On open days you can explore the 3 floors of the watermill and learn all about the history of the milling process.

 To the west the John Bunyan Trail can be picked up around Shefford.

 A few miles to the west there's Silsoe where you can enjoy easy trails around Wrest Park.
 There's 92 acres of landscaped early eighteenth-century gardens to explore here.
 You can also enjoy a pleasant stroll around Silsoe village where there are a number of historic properties associated with the park estate.

 For more walking ideas in the area see the Chilterns Walks and the Bedfordshire Walks pages.